Bilal-yat/Stack-Overflow/README.md

-# stackoverflow
+# Stack Overflow
-https://docs.google.com/document/d/1pOacO4mb_NoBhThXgGI7XlV7jtO9KkaL7A30eXk4nPk/edit < This google doc posesses all the info for the project description, major features, website overview, Task seperation, future task ideas and goals for each sprint.
+[This](https://docs.google.com/document/d/1pOacO4mb_NoBhThXgGI7XlV7jtO9KkaL7A30eXk4nPk/edit) google doc posesses all the info for the project description, major features, website overview, Task seperation, future task ideas and goals for each sprint.
 We will, however, summarize the relevant ones for this readme here:

 # Project Description